16–20 Mar 2026

 Session topics for Cosmology in the Alps 26 include:

-3. Magnetism in the Cosmic Web
+3. HI in the Post-EoR Universe

 6. Radio Transients